bmsterling/Editor-Extender/readme.txt

 Please submit any bugs or suggested improvements to <a href=\"https://github.com/bmsterling/Editor-Extender/issues\">https://github.com/bmsterling/Editor-Extender/issues</a>

-Need this plugin customize or need a plugin create, contact me via my contact form at <a href=\"http://kenzomedia.com\">http://kenzomedia.com</a>
+Need this plugin customized or need a plugin created, contact me via my contact form at <a href=\"http://kenzomedia.com\">http://kenzomedia.com</a>

 Also available through twitter, @bmsterling